udayakiran/rails_browser_timezone/README.md

 Saving time zone in the database -
 --------------------------------

-If you like to save the last_known_timezone of any user in the database, it can be done by accessing the cookie ":last_known_tz" any where in your controller. so, 'controller.cookies[:last_known_tz]' would give you the user's last know timezone name once 'RailsBrowserTimezone::Filter' is done with the determining of the time zone from offsets.
+If you like to save the last_known_timezone of any user in the database, it can be done by using "Time.zone.name" any where in your controller, once 'RailsBrowserTimezone::Filter' is done with the determining of the time zone from offsets.

 Practices in your code -
 -------------------------